-You need to provide opportunities for you and your dog to spend time together, even if it's only a few minutes a day.
+You need to provide opportunities for you and your dog to spend time together, even if it’s only a few minutes a day.
 Your dog wants to be involved in what you are doing!
-So, if you can find a way to include them in what you're doing, they will be thrilled!
+So, if you can find a way to include them in what you’re doing, they will be thrilled!
 Maybe they sit in the room while you work, or you talk to them while you make dinner.
-The more you love on them and talk to them, the closer they will feel to you.
+The more you love them and speak to them, the closer they feel to you.
 A favorite bonding activity for most dogs is playtime!

 Tip #2: Consistent Expectations

 Maintain consistency with your cues and rules.
 Your dog needs to be able to rely on the same rules every day.
 If you change things often, they will get confused!
 When you are clear about the good and bad behaviors, they will feel more comfortable.
 After all, they want to make you happy, don’t make it hard for them!